sitzmoebelchronograph/shippingmanager_ally_chat/README.md

 - Automatically accepts and pays when price is acceptable
 - Real-time negotiation notifications show progress

-### HTTPS Support
+### HTTPS Support & Certificate Management

+- **Automated Certificate Management**:
-- Self-signed certificates with automatic generation (can be replaced with your own certificates)
+  - Self-signed certificates with automatic generation via dedicated `certificate_manager.py` module
-- Automatic certificate installation to OS certificate store on first start (may require user confirmation)
+  - **Automatic certificate installation** to OS certificate store on first start (may require user confirmation)
+  - **Smart certificate renewal**: Automatically regenerates certificates when network configuration changes
-- Network IP addresses included in certificate
+  - **Multi-host support**: Certificates include all network IP addresses (localhost + LAN IPs) in Subject Alternative Names
+  - **Cross-platform compatibility**: Works on Windows, macOS, and Linux
+- **Network Access**:
-- Accessible from all devices on local network
+  - Accessible from all devices on local network (https://your-local-ip:12345)
-- CA certificate download in settings for mobile devices
+  - **Mobile device setup**: CA certificate download available in settings for manual installation on phones/tablets
+  - **QR Code**: Settings page provides QR code for easy mobile access
+- **Certificate Details**:
+  - Valid for 365 days from generation
+  - Automatically includes all network interfaces (WiFi, Ethernet, VPN)
+  - Can be replaced with your own certificates if needed
+  - Stored in `certs/` directory (localhost.pem + localhost-key.pem)
+- **Security Notes**:
+  - Self-signed certificates will show browser warnings on first visit (this is normal)
+  - Certificate trust is automatically established during installation
+  - All communication encrypted with TLS 1.2+

 ***